Amog-OS/AmogOS/README.md

 **For x64 users : It takes like a whole 30 secs to load the UI from usb boot so be patient!
 Also, you can run AmogOS now online at DistroTest: https://distrotest.net/AmogOS/1.2.0.**

-**For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE**
+**For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE** (Thanks to Santosh#0007 for this tip)

 (please note that by downloading amogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods).